survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 ## Conclusion

 When publishing npm packages, you should take care to follow SemVer carefully.
 Consider ComVer as it's a simpler backwards compatible alternative.
 Use tooling to your advantage to avoid regressions and to keep your user base happy.

+You'll learn how to build npm packages in the next chapter.